 - Carpets are damp or wet without an explanation

 - You smell mold, mildew, or a general mustiness

 - There are warm spots on your floor

 - Floorboards are warped or buckling

 - There is water pooling on your floor without a clear sign of where it is coming from

 - There is standing water around your home's foundation

 - Your water bill has spiked

 You can use your water meter to help you test if there is a slab leak.
 Turn off all plumbing fixtures and appliances.
 Then go and watch your water meter for 15 minutes.
 Your water meter will register whether any water was used during that time frame.
-If there was, this is a good indication that you have a leak somewhere, and you should call a professional plumber.
+If there was, this is a good indication that you have a leak somewhere, and you should call for professional plumbing slab leak detection.

 Many people worry that repairing a slab leak will involve repiping their whole home.
 However, this isn't always the case.
 Depending on the nature of the leak, it may be simpler to reroute your home's plumbing instead of repiping.
 Rerouting your plumbing after a slab leak does not involve digging into the slab, and consequently, is faster, less expensive, and causes less damage to your home.